betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 Later that same Moonwalk, [he said](https://www.presidency.ucsb.edu/documents/telephone-conversation-with-the-apollo-11-astronauts-the-moon), *"It is a great honor...to be here representing...**men** of peaceable nations, **men** with an interest and a curiosity, and **men** with a vision for the future."*
 That sure doesn't read now nor did it sound at the time very much like space exploration included women.

-Regardless of how common-place any given customary expression or turn of phrase is or may have been for its time, the example demonstrates how the language we use can wind up excluding whole groups of people.
+Regardless of how common-place any manner of speaking or turn of phrase is or may have been for its time, the example demonstrates how the language we use can manifest bias and wind up excluding whole groups of people.
 To help skeptics empathize, imagine if instead of a crew of all white, Christian men the first mission to Mars is crewed by all black, Muslim women and the first to walk on Mars says something like *"This is a small step for a woman but a giant leap for woman-kind...Allahu Akbar."*

 As HPC/CSE software developers maybe we're not doing anything nearly as momentus as being the first Earthlings to walk on another planet.